Online Course Questions

 How do I sign up for a class(s)?

-Each course description will include the price and a registration link.
-Many will direct you to the art center that I am working for, for that course.
+Each course description will include the price, contact info, and a registration link.
+The link will direct you to the art center that I am working for – for that course.
 (The Ottawa School of Art, Dovercourt, and/or the City of Ottawa recreation and culture.)
 Follow that link to register.
+If you have any problems please contact the art center directly.

 What if I sign in to start the class, but nothing happens?